kalilscr/spring-payroll-service/README.md

 ## About

-Spring MVC + Spring HATEOAS app with HAL representations of each resource
+Spring MVC + Spring HATEOAS app with [HAL](https://stateless.co/hal_specification.html) representations of each resource

 REST app where a field is evolved but old data is retained for backward compatibility

 REST app where conditional links are used to signal valid state changes to clients

 To view more examples of using Spring HATEOAS, see https://github.com/spring-projects/spring-hateoas-examples.

+More about HAL see https://datatracker.ietf.org/doc/html/draft-kelly-json-hal-08

 ## Run The Application